superfly/docs/app-guides/continuous-deployment-with-github-actions.html.md

 on:
   push:
     branches:
+    # the sample repo uses a "master" branch (if you use "main", edit the line below)
-      - main
+    - master
 env:
   FLY_API_TOKEN: ${{ secrets.FLY_API_TOKEN }}
 jobs:
   deploy:
     name: Deploy app
     runs-on: ubuntu-latest
     steps:
     - uses: actions/checkout@v3
     - uses: superfly/flyctl-actions/setup-flyctl@master
     - run: flyctl deploy --remote-only
 ```

-9. Commit your changes and push them up to GitHub.
+8. Commit your changes and push them up to GitHub.
-10. This is where the magic happens - The push will have triggered a deploy and from now on whenever you push a change, the app will automatically be redeployed.
+9. This is where the magic happens - The push will have triggered a deploy and from now on whenever you push a change, the app will automatically be redeployed.

 If you want to watch the process take place, head to the Repository and select the **Actions** tab where you can view live logs of the commands running.